enterspeedhq/enterspeed-sdk-dotnet/documentation/entities/properties/README.md

 # IEnterspeedProperty

-IEnterspeed property is the interface used for all types of converted properties that Enterspeed can handle.
+IEnterspeed property is the interface used for all types of properties that Enterspeed can handle.

 ## Types of properties